DannyArends/CTLmapping/doc/joss/2016/paper.md

-between the expression *St7* and *Il18r1* genes, i.e., CTL changes at ~ 15 Mb at chromosome 2 from -0.39 B locus, to 0.86 D locus while both genes do not show a difference in mean expression. (b) *St7* gene shows a QTL at chromosome 6 and no CTLs are detected between *St7* and *Il18r1* (possibly implying that the expression of this gene is regulated by some variant at this locus). (c) *Mtvr2* gene shows a CTL and QTL at chromosome 19.
+between the expression *St7* and *Il18r1* genes, i.e., CTL changes at ~ 15 Mb at chromosome 2 from -0.39 B locus, to 0.86 D locus while both genes do not show a difference in mean expression. (b) *St7* gene shows a QTL at chromosome 6 and no CTL are detected between *St7* and *Il18r1* (possibly implying that the expression of this gene is regulated by some variant at this locus). (c) *Mtvr2* gene shows a CTL and QTL at chromosome 19.
 A significant change in correlation with the